Master of the Beat: Ben Bakson

 The popular DJ comes to Houston for a spin at ReBar.

 Ben Bakson grew up an only child in a small village in south Germany, watching movies, listening to music and enjoying long days on the lake with his family.
 At 18, he moved to Berlin to study Economics and after graduating, he landed a marketing job at a large firm.
-He found the 9 to 5 life wasn’t for that and began dabbling in music production.
+He found the 9 to 5 life wasn’t for him and began dabbling in music production.

 His music style today is commercial with hard, emotional, and energetic beats.
 He regards vocals as vital, referring to them as the soul of every song.
 Music fans seem to agree as Ben Bakson has been playing to packed dancefloors every weekend for three months, spinning parties in Sao Paulo, San Francisco, Mykonos, Washington DC and NYC.